 Drink a Coffee Alternative

 There are other options to turn to!
-If you are one of those people who really enjoys the ritual around your cup of coffee, then finding a replacement will ensure your success when trying to go without, and it can even provide you with additional health benefits.
+If you are one of those people who really enjoys the ritual around your cup of coffee, then finding a replacement will ensure your success when trying to go without it, and it can even provide you with additional health benefits.
 Even switching to hot cocoa is a good way to reduce your caffeine intake and still enjoy something hot and delicious in the mornings.
 If you enjoy the bitter, roasted coffee flavor, try something that has a similar flavor profile, such as a blend with roasted chicory or roasted dandelion.
-You can add whatever creamer and sweeteners you like and maybe a dash of cinnamon to round out the flavor.
+You can add whatever creamer and sweeteners you like, and maybe a dash of cinnamon to round out the flavor.

 There are also some incredible options infused with functional mushrooms that taste great and can wake you up in a whole different way.
 Look for something with lion’s mane mushrooms to increase focus and productivity without additional caffeine.
-Cordyceps is another good mushroom to start your day with as it helps to promote energy and endurance.
+Cordyceps is another good mushroom to start your day with, as it helps to promote energy and endurance.
 There are so many options available, and you may need to try a few different ones to find your new favorite.

 Don’t Quit Cold Turkey

 Take it one step at a time.
 Even if you don’t go overboard with your coffee consumption, you can still experience withdrawal effects when you stop drinking it.
 By gradually reducing your coffee intake, you will be less likely to experience adverse effects and make it easier than stopping cold turkey.
 If you have multiple cups a day, start cutting back a little at a time.
 For example, if you drink 3 cups a day, reduce it to 2 cups for a week, and then the week after that, drop it down to 1.
 Cutting back on the weekend or whenever you have a day off is a good idea to help you adjust without the need to be highly productive at work.
-Switching to a lower caffeine option such as green tea will also take the edge off and give you a little boost without being overstimulating..
+Switching to a lower caffeine option, such as green tea, will also take the edge off and give you a little support without being overstimulating.